 Two decades of euthanasia law in Belgium: should it be extended?

-Exactly twenty years ago, Belgium ratified the Euthanasia Act.
-Our country thus became the second country, after the Netherlands, to legalise euthanasia under certain conditions.
+Exactly 20 years ago, Belgium ratified the Euthanasia Act, to became the second country after the Netherlands to legalise euthanasia under certain conditions.
 Since then, Belgium has registered some 2,500 cases of euthanasia each year.

-The 'euthanasia law' was approved by the Chamber of Representatives on 16 May 2002 and ratified by the King on 28 May 2002.
-It deals with 'the deliberate termination of life by another person than the person concerned, at that person's request'.
+The euthanasia law was approved by the Chamber of Representatives on 16 May 2002 and ratified by the King on 28 May 2002.
+It concerns "the deliberate termination of life by another person than the person concerned, at that person's request".

-Specifically, the law provides that a patient may request euthanasia when he or she is suffering from persistent unbearable physical or psychological suffering due to a serious and incurable illness caused by an accident or disease.
+Specifically, the law provides that a patient may request euthanasia when they are suffering from persistent unbearable physical or psychological suffering due to a serious and incurable illness caused by an accident or disease.
 The request for euthanasia must be voluntary, well-considered and repeated.
 A doctor is not obliged to agree to the request, but must inform the patient.

 Extension

-"Everyone should be allowed, with the help of a health professional, to determine the modalities and context in which he or she would like to have euthanasia performed, even if he or she is no longer able to formulate a current request," they say.
-"For example, the person concerned may see it as a limit that he no longer recognises his loved ones, that he is no longer able to feed himself, that he loses all mobility and becomes bedridden."
+"Everyone should be allowed, with the help of a health professional, to determine the modalities and context in which he or she would like to have euthanasia performed"

 Other issues that come up when calling for the expansion of euthanasia are those of the very elderly who consider their lives complete and assisted suicide.